service: business case design

 We confirmed that a staffing solution would solve a real problem for employers.
 Steps 1 and 2 gave us more strategic confidence, our solution was in the right direction.
 We confirmed our sub-hypothesis around desirability.

-key research insights:
+key insights:

 Filling up entry-level positions is a major problem for organizations and an opportunity for service providers.